New Resource : Changes To Taxation Of Seychelles

-Normal corporate tax rate in Seychelles is 30% and withholding tax rate is 15%.
+The normal corporate tax rate in Seychelles is 30% and the withholding tax rate is 15%.

 As the above changes are potentially impactful and wide-ranging, there are currently a lot of areas that still await clarification from the authorities and our Seychelles agent.
 We will revert as and when we receive any updates.

 2. Bi-Annual Accounting Records to be kept at Seychelles

 All Seychelles entities are now required to send copies of their accounting records to Seychelles (bank statements, ledgers, invoices, receipts, contracts etc).
 The records must be sent to Seychelles on a bi-annual basis.
 Entities have 6 months to submit (lodge) existing accounting records with their registered agent in Seychelles.